Tiny Hearts: Background

 The music of Tiny Hearts internationally premiered on BBC1 on Benji B's show in late 2012.
 The show premiered songs "Centerfold", "Monsters" and "Dark Eyes".
-The group's initial LA recordings were tracked in a Mount Washington Los Angeles house rumored to be haunted.
 The band writes and record in an intense and isolated environment, for several weeks at a time.
 Waajeed is the leader in terms of creative identity.
 Tim K writes the lyrics and melodies and they mix the music together.

-The U.S. radio premiere was in summer of 2013 on LA's venerable KCRW, on the Garth Trinidad show.
+The U.S. radio premiere was in 2013 on KCRW, on the Garth Trinidad show.
 In October 2013, KEXP added the band's track "Stay" into rotation.

 The first video for Tiny Heart's song "Centerfold" premiered on Okayplayer website 9/4/13, directed by Aron Kantor.
 The song utilizes "melodic and lyrical potency" and "floating" vocals over "thumping bass".
 Their second video "Stay", directed by Justin Kelly, and shot by DP Chris Blauvelt, premiered on Pigeons & Planes October 1, 2013.

 Tiny Hearts performed a Boilerroom.tv show, featuring the tracks from their forthcoming Stay EP, hosted by KCRW DJ Garth Trinidad.
 Their song "Stay" was selected as "Song of the Week" by Pigeons and Planes September 20, 2013.
 Their song "Stay" was featured in a Vice magazine underground culture documentary.

 The band's song "Snow Cold" was featured on NPR's Here & Now on November 12, 2013.
 The hosts described the music as a "great electronic sound" with a "cool, surreal mood".

 The "Snow Cold" video premiered on Vice Noisey Feb 11, 2014.
 It was directed by Timothy Shumaker and included Art Direction of lead singer Dede.